urholaukkarinen/code-stats-vim/README.md

 ## Caveats

+- Windows is currently not supported (see issue #11).
+Pull requests are welcome.
-Proxies are not supported on MacOS, because checking for used proxies [is unstable with multiprocessing](https://bugs.python.org/issue30837).
+- Proxies are not supported on MacOS, because checking for used proxies [is unstable with multiprocessing](https://bugs.python.org/issue30837).
 Please file a bug report if you really need proxy support and we'll consider the options.

-**MacVim** is unfortunately [not supported](https://gitlab.com/code-stats/code-stats-vim/issues/10).
+- **MacVim** is unfortunately [not supported](https://gitlab.com/code-stats/code-stats-vim/issues/10).
 Patches to add support are welcome.

 ## Hacking on `code-stats-vim`